Raghav3095/InfoScraper/README.md

 # InfoScraper

-Web scraper created to extract information for ConfAI mails.
+Web scraper created to extract information for mailing list.

 Replace the url of the website from which to scrape in the script.